jerdog/streamlining-devex-slidev/slides.md

 - Provide training to ensure understanding and effective use

 <!--
-- Create comprehensive documentation that outlines the standardized CI/CD processes, including workflows, configurations, and best practices.
-- Provide training sessions for development teams to ensure they understand and can effectively use the standardized CI/CD pipeline templates.
+- Create comprehensive docs that outlines the entire process, and provide training sessions for all your teams to ensure they understand and can effectively use those templates.
 -->

 ---